wasertech/CodePilot/README.md

 ### Use Docker to ...

-Like with previous `use_*_to` commands, you can ask GitHub Copilot to help you with Docker.
+Like with previous `use_*_to` commands, you can converse with GitHub Copilot to sugesst the most adequate command.
+This time, for Docker.

 ```shell
 ❯ use_docker_to "navigate dirs"